AnunandhaC/Car-Insurance-Management-System/README.md

-# 🚗 Car Insurance Management Web App
+# 🚗 Car Insurance Management Website

-This is a full-stack web application for managing car insurance, including customers, agents, policies, claims, and payments.
+This is a full-stack website for managing car insurance, including customers, agents, policies, claims, and payments.
 It has separate admin and user interfaces.

 ---